 Step 11: The Session Selection box will now appear.
-Click on the appropriate selections in the Session box to identify the run.
-If the proper track and year are not listed, type the correct information directly into the window at the top of their respective boxes.
+Click on the appropriate selections in the Session box identify the run.
+If the proper track and year are not listed, type the correct information directly into the top of their respective boxes.